learn-co-curriculum/cssi-prework-python-io/README.md

 movie_file.close()
 ```

-Try creating a new file and using the open, write, and close functions to adding three more Pixar films to the list.
+Try creating a new file and using the open, write, and close functions to add three more Pixar films to the list.
 Use the 'a' mode (instead of 'w') to append to an already existing list.

 ## Reading Files